drossi1990/UCI-Homework-Rossi/README.md

 # UCI-Homework-Rossi
-"This is my first homework"
+This is my first homework